one-click-desktop/virtualization-server/README.md

 With system is supplied arch based libvirt box [smogork/archlinux-rdp](https://app.vagrantup.com/smogork/boxes/archlinux-rdp).
 It can be used as a template machine to make custom modifications.

-If you want to create custom box from scratch please read [basic requirements](https://www.vagrantup.com/docs/boxes/base) from hashicorp.
+If you want to create custom box from scratch please read [basic requirements](https://www.vagrantup.com/docs/boxes/base) from HashiCorp.
 In addition OneClickDesktop requires from box to:
 1. Have some desktop manager (XFCE is used in template box).
 2. Have RDP server ([xrdp](http://xrdp.org/) is used in template box)